-Some investment fund complexes or groups may have more than one entity within the fund complex that can be considered as Determining whether investment fund registration is necessary involves applying a functional test that examines the activities being carried out to determine whether an entity is directing the business, operations or affairs of an investment fund.
-For example, structures where investment funds are organized as limited partnerships may have multiple entities Typically an investment fund has only one investment fund manager.
-However, there may be limited circumstances where investment fund manager.
-However, there may be limited circumstances where investment fund manager complexes or groups may have more than one entity within the fund complex that could require acting as an investment fund manager registration.
+Determining whether investment fund registration is necessary involves applying a functional test that examines the activities being carried out to determine whether an entity is directing the business, operations or affairs of an investment fund.
+Typically an investment fund has only one investment fund manager.
+However, there may be limited circumstances where investment fund complexes or groups may have more than one entity within the fund complex that is acting as an investment fund manager registration.
 Although the investment fund manager functions are often delegated to one entity within the fund complex, there may be more than one entity in the group subject to investment fund manager registration, absent an exemption from registration.
 We will consider exemption applications on a case-by-case basis to allow only one investment fund manager within the fund complex to be registered in appropriate circumstances.
-We will typically consider the following factors when reviewing such applications: